Our Pregnancy Story: From my Husband’s Perspective

 I had to trust God to protect them.

-When we got there the doctors stabilized her blood pressure and were in good spirits.
+When we got there the doctors stabilized her blood pressure and we were in good spirits.
 They said they were going to try to get Tiffany as far along as possible.

 Not even two days went by and early in the morning her blood pressure shot up again.
 Her liver and kidney was starting to shut down so the doctor told us the delivery had to happen that day to save both of their lives.